mrtgst/shellnote/README.md

 ## Uninstallation

 To remove shellnote and its config file you can call the above setup-script with `sudo ./setup uninstall`.
+This will not delete your notes.

 ## Basic use